Read Exodus 9 at Bible Gateway.

 9:22-35 {p} The plague of hail

-This is the first plague where death occurs (other than the deaths of non- soul bearing animals such as fish, frogs, lice, or flies).
+Exo 9:1-7 {p} The plague on livestock, is the first plague where death occurs (other than the deaths of non-soul bearing animals such as fish, frogs, lice, or flies).
 But because of YHVH’s compassion and regard for life, no humans die.

 Next, a Strong Theme:

-9:8-12 {s} The plague of boils – ends in a weak paragraph division indicating this theme will continue with the next paragraph.
+Exo 9:8-12 {s} The plague of boils ends in a weak marker indicating this theme will continue with the next paragraph.

 “For at this time I will send all My plagues to your very heart, and on your servants and on your people, that you may know that there is none like Me in all the earth.
 Now if I had stretched out My hand and struck you and your people with pestilence, then you would have been cut off from the earth.
 But indeed for this purpose I have raised you up, that I may show My power in you, and that My name may be declared in all the earth.”
 Exo 9:14-16

-The plague of boils was a pestilence plague, just like the plague on the livestock – but it didn’t kill anyone (unlike the plague on the livestock which did kill livestock).
+The plague of boils was a pestilence plague, just like the plague on the livestock, but it wasn’t fatal.
 By the plague of boils, God was showing that He was able to bring a pestilence on the people also.
 The plague of boils was a warning, just as Exo 9:13-21 was a warning.
 That is the commonality, that is why they are both together teaching the same Strong Theme.
+With the next plague, the plague of hail, the potential for loss of life begins, so God is being very careful with those who do not know Him, to teach them incrementally that He accomplishes His word, and He is able to bring death if He chooses.
+However, He chooses to warn everyone of what is coming so that no one dies needlessly or unfairly.
+Then:

-The paragraph containing the description of the plague of hail ends in a strong paragraph division as we would expect to find at the completion of a plague.
+Exo 9:22-35 {p} describes the plague of hail, and ends in a strong marker as we would expect to find at the completion of a plague.

-We find in the description of the plague of hail, something that we do not find in any of the description in any of the other plagues so far:
+Why This Matters: We find in the description of the plague of hail something that we do not find in any descriptions of the other plagues:

 “He who feared the word of YHVH among the servants of Pharaoh made his servants and his livestock flee to the houses.
 But he who did not regard the word of YHVH left his servants and his livestock in the field.”
 Exo 9:20-21